chiiyokii/AI_Project/README.md

 ### Analysis

-&emsp;&emsp;For most of the models, the error is proportional to the price.
+&emsp;&emsp;For most of the models, the error follows a proportional relationship with the price.
 The higher is the price to predict, the higher is the error.